 As announced in July 2019, TUM has secured the title "University of Excellence" for the third time in succession.
 This makes it the only technical university in Germany to have held the title consecutively since 2006.
 Excellence Strategy

 How does a robot fit into our world?
 How do plants regulate their fruit yield?
 How can magnetic vortices aid data processing?
 These are just some of the questions inspiring the numerous research projects at TUM – including several collaborative initiatives by the German Research Foundation (DFG) and projects funded by generous ERC Grants.
 Research Projects

 By cooperating with industry partners, TUM has accelerated Bavaria's transition from an agrarian state to one of the leading high-tech hubs in Europe.
 Technology transfer has a long history at TUM: The university has been cooperating with enterprises like Siemens and General Electric, BMW, Audi, Wacker, Linde and Clariant for several years.
 These companies are among the TUM Partners of Excellence.
 TUM also maintains strong links with external research centers like the Max Planck Institutes and Deutsches Museum.
 Research Partners

 Prof. Dr. Thomas Hofmann, Senior Vice President for Research and Innovation, on the meaning of top-level research for strong entrepreneurship: “The interdisciplinary force field between natural and engineering sciences, life sciences, and medicine as well as the economic sciences of our TUM creates a great deal of potential for founding technology-based startups and new options for people with an entrepreneurial bent.”

-Many research projects would never get off the ground without external funding, whether from the EU, the German government and states or private enterprises.
-Competition for this funding is fierce, so the university supports its scientists at every stage of the application process.
+Many research projects would not be possible without external funding, whether from the EU, the German government and states or private enterprises.
+Competition for this funding is fierce, so TUM supports its scientists at every stage of the application process.
 To achieve this, TUM has established the central “Office for Research and Innovation (HR 4)”.
-Research funding
+Research Funding